Aorta3698/dusk/src/chapters/faq.md

 ## `W` position...
 Really?
 There is actually another version of Dusk: `Dusk_optimized`.

-To get rid of `W` inner key, `Dusk_optimized` moved `P` to be with `BN`, and in doing so, it gets rid of the inner corner key and achieves even lower SFB and SFS.
+To get rid of `W` inner key (and optimize SFS and SFB), `Dusk_optimized` moved `P` to be with `BN`, and in doing so, it gets rid of the inner corner key and achieves even lower SFB and SFS.
 However, the cost of it is a whopping 1.41% increase in half scissors according to Keysolve.

 I hesitate to recommend `Dusk_optimized` for the following reasons: